nios-students/docs/wiki/Full ODE Information.md

 ## Common ODE FAQs

 **I missed all 5 subjects in the public exam.
 Can I give ODE Exam?**
-- No, you can't!
-You can only give a total of 4 subjects in ODE.
-If you missed all 5 subjects, you will have to enroll in the next public exam.
+- Yes Now you can!
+If you missed all your public exams, only then, not before real exams!

 **When will I get my result?**
-- You can expect results within 40–50 days after the exam.
+- You can expect results within 45–55 days after your last exam.
 - (But keep in mind that NIOS can be slow.)

 **Syllabus for ODE Exams: Subjects?**